hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-docker.md

 The docker image is in alpha stage.
 The following instructions may not work for you.
 :::

-The Docker setup allows you quickly get started with **HOPRd** without having to download any other software requirements in your machine.
-This allows you to quickly get started using the system, but has some hardware requirements to be aware of.
+You can use Docker to install a `hoprd` node on your device quickly without worrying too much about the operating system or any additional software.
+There are however some hardware requirements needed in order to complete the installation.

 To use Docker, you will need a device that supports hardware-level virtualisation: VT-x for Intel-based PCs and AMD-V for AMD processors.
 Most of the Mac and Linux machines support it out of the box, so ensure you have enough memory \(e.g. 2 GB\) and disk space \(e.g. 1 GB\) before starting.

+You should also make sure your device has the following minimum requirements in order to run the node:

+* Dual Core CPU ~ 2 GHz
+* 4 GB RAM
+* at least 3 GB Disk Space

+At leasst 8 GB RAM and 10 GB Disk Space is ideal but not required.

 ## Installing Docker

 Before doing anything else, you need to install **Docker Desktop** on your machine.
-Docker is natively supported in MacOS/Linux, and will prompt you with any additional requirements, depending on your operating system.
-Depending on your setup, you might need to follow additional steps to ensure your computer works properly with Docker.
+Docker is natively supported in MacOS/Linux, you will be promopted with any additional requirements after installing **Docker Desktop**.
+Depending on your setup, you might need to follow additional steps to ensure Docker runs smoothly on your machine.

 <Tabs>
 <TabItem value="linux" label="Linux">